 - Care pastorally for those who are the subject of concerns or allegations of abuse and other affected persons

 - Respond to those that may pose a present risk to others

-These policy commitments are based on our five foundations:
+These policy commitments are based on our four foundations:

 - Human rights and the law

 - Learning from the past